 Students will not be allowed to stay in the residence halls during Christmas break (between fall and spring semesters), spring break, or between summer school and the fall semester (end of July to the third week of August).
 Special permission must be obtained from the Director of Residence Life two weeks prior to closing to remain in residence halls during these times.
-A fee of \$158 per week, if enrolled in classes, or \$210 per week, if not enrolled in classes, will be charged to the student's account.
+A fee of \$200 per week, if enrolled in classes, or \$250 per week, if not enrolled in classes, will be charged to the student's account.
 All belongings must be removed from residence hall rooms after the spring semester and summer sessions to allow for adequate cleaning and use by other groups.
 The Winters Dining Hall will be closed and students will be responsible for their meals during these interims.
+Assignments for summer housing are available in line with the Campbellsville University Summer Housing Policy.
+For a copy of this policy, please contact the Office of Student Services.